piotrdzwiniel/Specvis-Desktop/README.md

 <h2 id="Download">Download</h2>
 <p>
-You can download Specvis on its <a href="http://specvis.pl/index.html">website</a>.
+You can download Specvis by clicking <a href="https://github.com/piotrdzwiniel/Specvis/raw/master/latest_build/Specvis_v1_1_1/Specvis.zip">this link</a>.
 What will be downloaded is a *.zip archive.
 Unzip it in a desired location.
 The content of the unzipped folder should contain <code>Specvis.jar</code> file.
 You will use this file to launch Specvis application.
 </p>

 <h2 id="QuickStart">Quick Start</h2>